 The state regulated cannabis sector has been growing exponentially.
-The United States retail cannabis market was expected to generate between approximately \$15.5 billion to \$18.9 billion in total sales for 2020.
-The annual U.S. retail cannabis sales have also been projected to rise to between approximately \$30.2 billion and \$37.0 billion by 2024.
+The United States retail cannabis market is expected to generate between approximately \$22.0 billion to \$26.4 billion in total sales for 2021.
+The annual U.S. retail cannabis sales have also been projected to rise to between approximately \$38.4 billion and \$45.9 billion by 2025.
+The compound annual growth rate for the adult use retail cannabis market from 2020 through 2025 is projected to be approximately

+19.9%.
 Cannabis companies have been, and are expected to continue, expanding to new markets.
 The demand for cannabis has been rising due to the increased accessibility of cannabis and a wide range of benefits for both, medical and adult use.
 We believe a continuation in this increase in demand will result in significant demand for capital on behalf of cannabis industry operators.
 We believe that by lending to strong operators within the cannabis industry, we can finance a large share of the market as consolidation occurs.
 Some of the market drivers, challenges and opportunities related to cannabis are summarized below.